OpenSwitchNOS/openswitch-ops-docs/user/templates/[Feature]_design.md

-﻿High level design of FEATURE
+High level design of FEATURE
 ============================

 High level description of a FEATURE design.

 If the feature is essentially composed out of a single daemon (don’t count OVSDB-Server and management interfaces, unless they have some very special role in the feature design), then just reference to a DESIGN.md document of the repo that contains the daemon.
 Otherwise continue to the next sections.